yumemi-inc/flutter-mobile-project-template/.github/initialization/en/FIREBASE_HOSTING_PREVIEW.md

 # Firebase Hosting Preview

-In this project, the Widgetbook of `apps/catalog` is made available for review at PullRequest time.
-When you create a new project using this template project, please follow the instructions below to set it up.
+Response to this Issue is optional.

+This project has a workflow to make the `apps/catalog` widgetbook available for preview on PullRequest.
+The preview will be deployed on Firebase.

+To activate the workflow, please follow these steps.

 ![firebase-hosting-preview-01.png](/docs/images/firebase-hosting-preview-01.png)